-All of our directors are elected annually and hold office until the next annual shareholders' meeting or until their earlier resignation.
-All of Stantec's directors have held the positions listed in the previous table or other executive positions with the same or associated firms or organizations during the past five years or more, except for the people listed in the table below:
+All Stantec directors are elected annually and hold office until the next annual shareholders' meeting or until their earlier resignation.
+All directors have held the positions listed in the previous table or other executive positions with the same or associated firms or organizations during the past five years or more, except Mr. Lowry, who was the president and CEO of EPCOR Utilities Inc. until March 2013.